antonmedv/silicone/README.md

 Silicone
 ========

-Silicone is organic edition of Silex Framework.
+Silicone is helpful extensions for Silex Framework.